Smart-Programs/mixer-client-node/README.md

 ```
 client.chatService.on('join', data => {
 	// data.connectingTo = channelid you are joining
-	// data.userConnection = user you are connecting as
+	// data.userConnecting = user you are connecting as
 });

 client.chatService.on('reply', (error, data, channelid) => {